aarong/feedme-server-core/README.md

 1. `err` (Optional Error) indicates the reason for the stoppage.
 If the stoppage resulted from a call to `server.stop()`, then the argument is omitted.
-If the stoppage resulted from a transport error, then `err` takes the form `err.message === "FAILURE: ..."`.
+If the stoppage resulted from a transport error, then `err` takes the form `err.message === "FAILURE: ..."` and matches the error emitted with the `stopping` event.

 #### connect

-Emitted when a client connects on the transport and before any messages have been exchanged.
+Emitted when a client connects via the transport.
+Emitted before any messages have been exchanged and, in particular, before a `Handshake` message has been transmitted by the client.

 Arguments passed to the listeners: